What does the Internet look like?

 What’s a social networking site?

-A social networking site is a website that focuses on building social networks/relationships between people.
-Joining a social networking site lets users create personal profiles that may include photos, music and videos, as well as the chance to chat with friends.
-Some of the most popular social networking sites include: Facebook, Twitter, Pinterest, Instagram, Tumblr, and Snapchat.
+A social networking site (also known as social media) is a website or app that focuses on building social networks and relationships between people.
+Joining a social media site lets users create personal profiles that may include photos, music, and videos, as well as the chance to chat with friends.
+Some of the most popular social networking sites include Facebook, YouTube, Twitter, Instagram, Tumblr, and Reddit.
+Some social networks (mostly those that focus on chatting) are available in the form of mobile apps, such as Snapchat, WhatsApp, and Kik.
+Most social media sites require that you be at least 13 years old.

 I joined a social networking site.
 What should I know about privacy settings?